 A sign leads you to Gleðivík from Djúpivogur's centre.
 The egg sculptures are just outside the village, about 900 m away.

-Check out the many interesting tours of East-Iceland:
+Check out the many interesting tours of East-Iceland which are offered by the locals:

 Have a lovely time in East-Iceland :)